country-house_1024

 Advantages:

-• All expenses are tax-deductible
+• All expenses related to renting are tax-deductible

-• The property value continues to grow expense free
+• The property value continues to grow expense-free

 Disadvantages: